Old-growth forests 101

 “Protecting old-growth forests means respecting the elders, letting them die a natural death and crash down, even if they’re diseased,” notes Mark Stabb, the Nature Conservancy of Canada's (NCC's) Central Ontario program manager.

-Dead trees significantly change the structure and composition of the forest, but there are always saplings waiting in the shadows to take their place.
+Dead trees greatly influence, in a positive way, the ecological structure and composition of the forest.
+They provide habitat for wildlife both as standing stems and as logs on the ground.
+And when trees die there are always saplings waiting in the shadows to take their place.

-“This helps us understand how a forest will respond to disease and natural disturbances such as fire, tornadoes or earthquakes,” says Stabb.
+“This helps us understand how a forest will naturally respond to disease and natural disturbances such as fire or tornadoes,” says Stabb.

 What is an example of an old-growth forest?